 The day three was about turning their written stories into animations using Scratch, still ongoing!
 The activity was not only about teaching them how to make animations but also to present to the whole class what they have made so that they can be able to develop technical communications.

-We still have a lot to do with Scratch and students’ smiling faces are promising that they are enjoying and learning a lot with Kepler Tech Lab.
+We still have a lot to do with Scratch and students’ smiling faces are promising that they are enjoying and learning a lot from Kepler Tech Lab.